QuizandSurveyMaster/quiz_master_next/readme.txt

 * Security: Fixed a Contributor+ stored XSS in the Polar question type where the "required" setting was emitted into an unquoted HTML attribute (CVE-2026-14824).
 * Security: Fixed a Contributor+ cross-quiz IDOR write in the quiz text-message AJAX handler by enforcing a per-quiz ownership check (CVE-2026-14825).
 * Security: Fixed a Contributor+ cross-quiz information disclosure in the email and results REST GET endpoints by enforcing a per-quiz ownership check (CVE-2026-14826).
+* Security: Fixed a Contributor+/Custom+ authenticated SQL injection via the randon_category quiz option by casting category IDs to integers before use in SQL (CVE-2026-15963).

 = 11.2.1 (July 15, 2026) =
 * Feature: Added an option to display the latest result in the Limited Entry Attempts feature.